LauraNolan/marti-services/taxii_service/README.md

             obj_type = self.imported[indicator.id_][0]
 ```

-Some items needs to call the actual object to update it.
+Some items need to call the actual object to update it.
 This also gives the added benefit of being able to grab the objects url_key.

 ```python
 def parse_relationship(self, indicators):